openhab/openhab-addons/bundles/org.openhab.binding.mercedesme/README.md

 ## Bridge Configuration

 Bridge needs configuration in order to connect properly to your Mercedes Me Account.
-Perform the following steps to obtain the configuration data and perfrom the authorization flow.
+Perform the following steps to obtain the configuration data and perform the authorization flow.

 1. Go to [Mercedes Developer Page](https://developer.mercedes-benz.com/).
-Login with your MercedesMe credentials.
+Login with your Mercedes Me credentials.
 2. Create a project in the [console tab](https://developer.mercedes-benz.com/console)
-    - _Project Name:_  unique name e.g. **openHAB MercedesMe binding** plus **Your bridge ID**
+    - _Project Name:_  unique name e.g. **openHAB Mercedes Me binding** plus **Your bridge ID**
     - _Purpose URL:_  use link towards this binding description
     - _Business Purpose:_  e.g. **Private usage in openHAB Smarthome system**
 3. After project is created subscribe [to these Mercedes Benz APIs](https://developer.mercedes-benz.com/products?vt=cars&vt=vans&vt=smart&p=BYOCAR) with _Add Products_ button